 What is an Inheritance Advance?

 At My Inheritance Cash, we are dedicated to helping everyday Americans access their inheritance on their terms.
 Though often called an estate loan, funds are actually a cash advance, repaid to us when probate is settled.
 There are no terms on how the money is spent, meaning you can use your cash on anything you need.
 From that new car you desperately need to paying off your mortgage so you can live more comfortably, our cash is yours!

-You may be wondering whether there are any advantages to taking out an estate loan.
-Consider the following benefits of accessing an inheritance loan:
+You may be wondering whether there are any advantages to taking out an estate advance.
+Consider the following benefits of accessing an inheritance advance:

 - There is no credit check required to access your inheritance funding

 - Funds will be received in your bank account within 72 hours (but often as soon as in 24 hours!)

 - Because we are purchasing a portion of your inheritance, our cash advance process has no risk, meaning you are not responsible for repayment